rogerbarton/vr-modeling/docs/report/4-Conclusion.md

 # Conclusion

 A documented and working VR editor for libigl has been produced with plans for expansibility for adding more libigl features.
-It provides multi-mesh editing, standard ways of editing a mesh with multiple selections to enable the use of biharmonic and As-Rigid-As-Possible deformations.
-It also tries to make this intuitive to use by providing visual aids via tooltips and input hints.
+It provides multi-mesh support as well as standard ways of editing a mesh with multiple vertex selections.
+This enables the interactive use of biharmonic and As-Rigid-As-Possible deformations.
+By providing visual aids via tooltips and input hints, user-friendliness is improved.

 The current 2D libigl editor still has a much larger feature set and there is a large barrier for converting applications to the VR viewer.
 As a result, the current application appears to be more suitable for demos.
 However, there is potential for this to see wider use cases in the future, if developed further.